DefuLi/seawiki/README.md

-# Sea-Wiki
+# seawiki
-Input any question or text, search wikipedia for the most similar documents.
+The seawiki library is used to input a text and return the most similar top n  documents in Wikipedia.<br>
+The main code of the seawiki library comes from Facebook's [DrQA](https://github.com/facebookresearch/DrQA) project.

+##